-LG Optimus F5 and Optimus F7 introduced, 4G LTE connectivity and Jelly Bean in towAlex Wagner - Senior News Editor
+LG Optimus F5 and Optimus F7 introduced, 4G LTE connectivity and Jelly Bean in towAlex Wagner - Deputy Managing Editor, News Desk

 Remember those LG Optimus F5 and Optimus F7 handsets that leaked earlier today?
 Less than 24 hours later, they've made the jump from Rumorville to Official Town.
 LG tonight officially announced its new Optimus F Series, which consists of the 4G LTE-capable Optimus F5 and Optimus L7.
 The folks at LG say that their goal with the Optimus F lineup is to bring together a "premium user experience" with LTE connectivity and to offer that combo to a large audience.
 The full spec rundowns of the Optimus F5 and Optimus F7 are as follows:

 - Optimus F5: 4.3-inch IPS display with a resolution of 256ppi, 1.2GHz dual-core processor, 5-megapixel rear camera, 1.3-megapixel front-facing shooter, 8GB built-in storage, microSD card slot, 1GB RAM, 2,150mAh battery, Android 4.1.2 Jelly Bean